osmzoso/osm2sqlite/README.md

 ## Options

-After reading in the data, additional data can be created with various options.
+After reading in the data, additional data can be created with some options.

-### no-index

-The `no-index` option suppresses the creation of the indexes (not recommended).

 ### rtree-ways